Gyotaku: Methods

 Similarly, nature prints evolved in the western world beginning as a functional process and later becoming an art form.
 In the earliest nature prints, inks or pigments were applied directly to the relief surface of leaves and/or other relatively flat natural subjects in order to capture images of their sizes, shapes, surface textures, and delicate vein or scale patterns.
 Typically both sides of a leaf were coated with ink, and the leaf was then placed inside a folded sheet or between two sheets of paper.
 When rubbed by hand or run through a printing press, a mirror image was produced of the topside and underside of the same leaf.
 Often the prints were done in black ink, and the flowers later painted or drawn in by the artist.
 In other cases a flattened, dried leaf or plant was coated once with black ink and then repeatedly printed in a printing press.
 The initial dark print was used as a work copy or proof print.
 The subsequent prints, with fainter traces of ink, were hand colored to more closely resemble the appearance of the real subjects.
 This methodology is generally applicable to making a print from a fish.
 They also used wood and carved images into that.

-The direct method currently is used throughout the world to record images of a wide diversity of subjects.
+The direct method is currently used throughout the world to record images of a wide diversity of subjects.
 Many fish printers utilize the direct method but apply colored inks to more closely replicate the natural colors of their subjects.
-Duplicate images can be created with the direct method produces unique, one-of-a-kind prints, so can be editioned like other forms of relief printing.
+Duplicate images can be created with the direct method to produce unique, one-of-a-kind prints, so can be editioned like other forms of relief printing.

-As a form of art, gyotaku is also practiced around the world.